Skills building: 8 strategies to support workplace skills development

 Online resources such as search engines, wikis, video-sharing sites, and help and discussion forums allow people the means not only to check individual facts, but also to participate in learning by experts from around the globe.
 With so much information out there, you need to be sure that the training you’re offering competes with the expectations such online resources encourage and that it’s presented in a way that modern learners appreciate and understand.

 It’s important here to stress the value of the expertise that your training can deliver as opposed to the unknown quality of what’s accessible via a search engine.
-It’s another argument for making sure you avail of industry-standard content that you then relate to your own business and training needs.
+It’s another argument for making sure you avail of industry-standard content that you then relate to your own business and skills development needs.

 With mobile connectivity, people are used to having direct access to information when and where they need it.
 If you can make your Foundation Skills content accessible and available on mobile devices, you’ve removed a key barrier to access which has impacted on training.
 You then allow learners to update their skills while they’re at work and on the go.
 Training can then change from being something that’s pushed at learners to something they pull when they need it.
 It makes it more targeted and personal and consequently more compelling and memorable.